pyodide/pyodide/docs/usage/type-conversions.md

 The `toJs` method can create many proxies at arbitrary depth.
 It is your responsibility to manually `destroy` these proxies if you wish to avoid memory leaks, but we provide no way to manage this.

+This is a flaw in the current design of the `toJs` API, we hope to improve the situation in the future.
 `````

 To ensure that no {any}`PyProxy` is leaked, the following code suffices: